klauspost/oui/README.md

 Usage of ouiserver:
   -listen=":5000": Listen address and port, for instance 127.0.0.1:5000 -open="oui.txt": File name with oui.txt to open.
-Set to 'http' to download -origin="*": Value sent in the Access-Control-Allow-Origin header.
+Set to 'http' to download -origin="*": Value sent in the "Access-Control-Allow-Origin" header.
   -pretty: Will output be formatted with newlines and intentation -threads=4: Number of threads to use.
 Defaults to number of detected cores -update-every="": Duration between reloading the database as 'cronexpr'.